grant-olson/buildroot_bouffalo/README.md

 To ssh in to the machine you must add a password to the root account with `passwd` before enabling the ethernet gadget.

-Currently the routing must be configured manually on the host machine.
+Currently the network connection seems to drop and restore.
+Routing must be configured manually on the host machine so that it maintains the same IP and subnet which should allow TCP sessions to work.

 On ubuntu open the **Advanced Networking** app.